 default pages as a JSON file.
 To access the representation, add the name of the representation to the end of the URL.

 https://yourdomain.com/about.json and so on.

-If you use content representations on the homepage, the URL will become
+If you use content representations on the homepage, the URL will be

 If the representation exists, the template will be loaded and Kirby will send a correct content type header if possible.
 If the representation doesn’t exist, the error page will be displayed like if you didn’t use content representations at all.

 It is still possible to create pages that contain a dot in their URL.
 If you already have a page called

 about.json for some reason, it will continue to work.
 You can get the JSON representation of that page at